KopyrightKode/UISP-CLI-Commands/UISP CLI Commands.md

 ```

 # Check cable SNR
-Unplugged cable will show all 0's in the output, if plugged in this will show SNR
+Unplugged cable will show all 0's in the output.
+If it is plugged in, it will show SNR
 ### Examples:
 #### ✓ Cable plugged in:
 ```bash